-The Council and its partners have produced and implemented a Child Poverty Needs Assessment and Strategy for 2011 - 14 and key partners from the public, private and third sector have signed up to a 'Child Poverty Pledge' that commits organisations to work in new and unique ways to tackle poverty.
+The Council and its partners have produced and implemented a Child Poverty Needs Assessment and Strategy for 2011 - 15 and key partners from the public, private and third sector have signed up to a 'Child Poverty Pledge' that commits organisations to work in new and unique ways to tackle poverty.
 The Child Poverty Strategy sets out six objectives which cut across the eight Community Strategy themes including Health and Wellbeing and Jobs and the Economy.
 The two key objectives that are specifically relevant to the ERS are to: - increase the parental employment rate and improve adult skill levels.

-Being in work is the best way out of poverty and a Child Poverty Working Group has already been established with focus on the above two objectives.
+Being in work is the best way out of poverty and the Children's Strategic Partnership oversees the progress of the strategy.
+In addition the Think Family, Think Communities programme is focusing on supporting parents into employment.
+A multi agency steering group is overseeing this area of work and is monitoring the progress of this programme.
 Although it will be extremely unlikely within the current and longer-term economic climate to eradicate child poverty fully; this ERS will significantly contribute to ameliorating child poverty rates by implementing new actions to increase the number of families, parents and carers to access employment and training programmes and financial inclusion services.